-Division of Property in Manitoba
+Manitoba Division of Property Laws (2026)

-Reviewed by the Commoner Law Editorial Team.
 Sourced from Canadian federal statutes and official sources.
 Provincial information reflects each province's own legislation and court rulings.
 Written in plain language for general understanding — this is educational content, not legal advice.
 Our editorial standards

 What is this right?

-Property division in Canada is governed by provincial law, not federal.
-The general principle is that property acquired during the marriage should be divided fairly — usually equally.
-Most provinces use a system called equalization.
+Property division is provincial, not federal.
+The general principle: property acquired during the marriage gets divided fairly — typically equally.
+Most provinces operationalise this through a system called equalisation, which compares net family property at the date of separation.

-The matrimonial home gets special treatment.
-Both spouses have an equal right to stay in the home regardless of whose name is on the title.
-In Ontario, the full value of the home is included in equalization even if one spouse owned it before the marriage.
+The matrimonial home sits in its own category.
+Both spouses have an equal right to stay in the home, no matter whose name is on title.
+Ontario goes further — the entire value of the matrimonial home is included in equalisation even if one spouse owned it outright before the marriage.
+People learn this the hard way.

 When does it apply?